As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 Interestingly, the Redwood National and State Parks also contain the second and third tallest trees globally.
 These trees are all Coastal Redwoods.
 It shows how much of an impact the climate can make on the growth of a tree.

 Some experts say Hyperion could have been taller.
 When the tree was much smaller, it looked like wildlife topped it, stunting some of its growth.
-You might have even made some poor cuts to your tree, hindering their potential.
-Don't worry; all hope isn't lost.
-Check out this article for a bunch of fixes for a badly pruned tree.
+You might have even made some poor cuts to your tree, hindering its potential.
+Don’t worry; all hope isn’t lost.

 Many people believe that the Giant Sequoia tree is the tallest, but these trees only grow to around 250 ft high.
 What makes these Sequoias, so giant is their diameter.
 Giant Sequoias have a whopping diameter of 30 ft!